← Back to all posts

 3. The Backyard Picnic

 This is one of my favorite first birthday party ideas because it strips away all the pressure.
 No elaborate setup, no renting a venue, no panicking about your house being clean enough.
 Just sunshine, good food, and the people who showed up for you during that first wild year.
+If you want more of this low-effort approach, my kids party planning guide leans hard into it.

 4. The "Favorite Things" Party